AhmedAkram96/cronJobs/README.md

                   console.log("This is the job logic to be executed") }
               ```
-2. Users then should open `config` folder, at which they can append their created job along with it's exact date or frequency to be executed at.
+2. Users then should open `config` folder, at which they can append their created job along with its exact date or frequency to be executed at.

     ```
     module.exports = {